wak

 How to prevent frozen pipes

-Preventing the issue before it wreaks havoc in your home is the best way to go.
-Here’s a few measures you can take to get ahead and stop your pipes from freezing:
+Preventing the issue before it progresses is your best chance at avoiding any potential damage to your property.
+Luckily, there are measures you can take to prevent your pipes from freezing:

 1. Insulate pipes and water tanks where possible